 When Clients ask me about leasing a billboard or outdoor advertising on their property, we first discuss whether a license agreement, easement, or ground lease is best for them.
 Many property owners like a license agreement because it can quickly be terminated.
 Most large outdoor advertising companies (OACs) prefer a long-term, binding commitment such as an easement.
 This permits the OAC to amortize the initial cost of the sign and make a long-term commitment to its advertisers.
 An easement, though, must be recorded and encumbers the land.
 I often recommend a ground lease as a compromise.

-A well-drafted ground lease for a billboard must be very precise about the sign’s location, size, illumination, etc. Frequently we insist that the Outdoor Advertising Company attach a rendering of the sign to the lease as an exhibit.
-Most property owners will also insert some restriction on the type of advertising.
+A well-drafted ground lease for a billboard must be precise about the sign’s location, size, illumination, etc. Frequently we insist that the Outdoor Advertising Company attach a rendering of the sign to the lease as an exhibit.
+Most property owners will also insert some restrictions on the type of advertising.
 This restriction can be a prohibition against any advertising that is pornographic, racially or culturally offensive, or promotes products or services which compete with the property owner.

 Given the potential fines and complexity of the laws, most property owners insist on broadly worded indemnification and exculpation clauses, much like any standard commercial lease.
-Negotiating a billboard lease however are anything but standard.
+Negotiating a billboard lease, however, are anything but standard.
 Always hire an attorney with experience in drafting and negotiating outdoor advertising leases.